developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 		// and update the UI thread with the scanned results new AsyncDataUpdate().execute(scanDataCollection);

-7. Whether we scan the barcode by pressing the hard scan key or keep it idle, it returns the status of the scanner at specific point of time in the overridden `onStatus` method of implemented `StatusListener` interface.
-Since we are also displaying the status along with barcode data, we will make use of this method and populate the status.
+7. Whether scanning the barcode by pressing the hard scan key or keeping it idle, it returns the status of the scanner at a specific point in time in the overridden `onStatus` method of the implemented `StatusListener` interface.
+Since the status also is being displayed along with barcode data, the app can make use of this method and populate the status.

-    Just like scanned data, we are also processing the scanner status on a background thread.
-Hence we will create another [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html) named `AsyncStatusUpdate` that takes [StatusData](/emdk-for-android/6-10/api/barcode/StatusData) and processes it in `doInBackground` method to retrieve state in string format which is populated in status Text View on UI thread in `onPostExecute` method of the AsyncTask.
+Just like scanned data, the scanner status is being processed in a background thread.
+Hence another [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html) (named `AsyncStatusUpdate`) is created to take [StatusData](/emdk-for-android/6-10/api/barcode/StatusData) and processes it in the `doInBackground` method to retrieve the state in string format.
+This is populated in status Text View in the UI thread in the `onPostExecute` method of the AsyncTask.

         :::java
         // AsyncTask that configures the current state of scanner on background